whowechina/nos_pico/README.md

    <img src="doc/pcb_screws.jpg" width="70%">
 2. Apply the 2.5mm thick foam tape on PCB, right below the hall effect sensors.
 It damps the key press noise.
 3mm width is recommended for Nos Pico, and 5mm width is recommended for Nos Pico+.
    <img src="doc/press_damping.jpg" width="50%">
 3. Use the M3*8mm screws to fix the support parts to the base part.
-The support part is the one with 2 holes for the USB port.
    <img src="doc/support_screws.jpg" width="70%">
 4. Insert the steel shafts into keys and install them into the base parts.
 Please note the key arrangements.
    <img src="doc/key_assembly1.jpg" width="50%">